 * In 2021 the Program transitioned to a 2-year Associate Degree in Applied Science starting in 2020.
 Therefore, there was not a graduating class in 2021.

-Students who have already graduated with a diploma in Surgical Technology, but would like to apply for the Associate Degree please contact Beth Davis for the current course listing.
+Students who have already graduated with a diploma in Surgical Technology, but would like to apply for the Associate Degree please reach out to one of the contacts listed below.